Larry-Cui/notebook/docs/blog/posts/Chinese-posts/2024-01-10-badmintonrules.md

 - [x] After the end of the 1st game
 - [x] At the end of the second game, if the match continues up to 3rd game
-- [x] In the 3rd game, when the score first reaches 11 points.
+- [x] In the 3rd game, when the score first reaches 11 points

 ## Badminton Scoring Rules